Gumtree-South-Africa/proxy-accesslist/README.md

 # Troubleshooting:
 Your fork needs to up to date with the repo.\
 Tests need to pass.\
 During office hours, the officer can assist via slack.
-Please use `.officer` in the #ecg-cloud channel.\
+Please use `.officer` in the #ask-private-cloud channel.\
 After hours, please ask the NOC to contact the on call cloud engineer via pagerduty.